Sushma-Dadi/Clustering-Patient-Profiles-to-Identify-Heart-Disease-Risk-Patterns/README.md

 This project uses **Unsupervised machine learning** using K-Means, DBSCAN, and Hierarchical clustering on a Kaggle heart disease dataset.
 PCA and EDA for data pre‑processing and visualization.
 Evaluation via Silhouette Score & Davies‑Bouldin to identify high-risk patient groups for personalized preventive healthcare.

-## 🩺 Project Overview
+- ## 🩺 Project Overview

-Cardiovascular health remains a critical global concern.
-This project applies **unsupervised machine learning** to identify hidden patterns in patient heart records from a publicly available Kaggle dataset.
-Through **K-Means**, **DBSCAN**, and **Hierarchical Clustering**, we segmented patients into four distinct risk groups.
-The data processing pipeline includes **encoding**, **z-score normalization**, **PCA for dimensionality reduction**, and **correlation analysis**, while cluster performance is validated using **Silhouette Score** and **Davies‑Bouldin Index**.
+Heart disease continues to be a leading global health challenge.
+This project employs **unsupervised machine learning** to uncover hidden patterns in patient cardiovascular data using a Kaggle heart disease dataset.
+Utilizing **K-Means**, **DBSCAN**, and **Hierarchical Clustering**, the analysis segments patients into four distinct risk profiles—and even identifies outliers—for **early detection initiatives and targeted healthcare interventions**.

-### Key Contributions:
+The pipeline covers:
+- ✅ **Data preparation**: Handling encoding and applying Z-score normalization
+- 🔍 **Exploratory analysis**: PCA dimensionality reduction and feature correlation assessment
+- 🧠 **Clustering evaluation**: Assessing models using **Silhouette Score** and **Davies–Bouldin Index**
+- 📈 **Interpretability**: Visualizing clusters via PCA scatterplots, elbow curve, dendrograms, and heatmaps

+**Key Contributions:**
-- ✔️ Demonstrated how unsupervised learning reveals patient risk clusters without labeled outcomes
+- Demonstrated how unsupervised learning can stratify patient risk groups without needing labeled outcomes
-- 📈 Identified high-risk patient subgroups and outliers through complementary modeling techniques
+- Combined complementary algorithms to validate high-risk clusters and isolate outliers
-- 🧠 Produced interpretable visualizations—PCA scatterplots, heatmaps, elbow curve, and dendrogram—that support evidence-based risk stratification
+- Provided clear, interpretable visualizations supporting a data-driven approach to preventive healthcare

 ## 📊 Dataset